 By Shanon Roberts, on 13 February 2020

-When it comes to social media marketing, there is a fine line between engaging and annoying.
-Overly promotional posts can alienate your audience, and bland content can leave your brand with plenty of followers but zero interactions.
+When it comes to social media marketing, there is a fine line between being engaging and annoying.
+Overly promotional posts can alienate your audience, and bland content can leave your brand with plenty of followers but zero interactions

-Understanding how to increase social media engagement organically is essential for both optimizing your overall marketing strategy and connecting with your audience in a meaningful way.
+Understanding how to increase social media engagement organically is essential for optimizing your overall marketing strategy and connecting with your audience in a meaningful way

-In this article, I’ll explain how to engage your social media audience without annoying them, and provide examples of engaging social media posts.
+In this article, we'll explain how to engage your social media audience without annoying them, and provide examples of engaging social media posts.

 5 Ways to Increase Social Media Engagement